The Fourth Doctor Adventures: New Frontiers

 Antillia the Lost has very little in terms of ideas whatsoever that aren't salvaged from another story.
 It's got the alien race who look scary but are actually decently friendly (they are not as good as Bellal) it's got a mysteriously disappeared important location, it's got an evil presence, it's got a corporation funded small expedition of side characters, it's got cliffhangers of Dr Who nearly being murdered that don't convince anyone for a single second.
 You have seen this Classic Who serial before.
 I don't care who you are, you've seen it.

 In Antillia the Lost, the Doctor, Leela and Margaret find themselves on an equivalent of Atlantis in space, a planet that has been lost into echoes of spacetime.
-Soon they meet a team of characters, including an Investigative Journalist played by Anji Mohindra and who is literally just Rani, greedy rich person, and gruff punchy bodyguard who dies later.
+Soon they meet a team of characters, including an Investigative Journalist played by Anji Mohindra and who is literally just Rani, another person who was w greedy and rich. and their gruff punchy bodyguard who dies later.
 Together they must find out what caused Antillia to disappear although it is obviously the evil presence that won't show up until halfway through part three.

 The central problem isn't any of it's ideas, it is how it is the skeleton of a story before it is made enjoyable.
 While certain Big Finish stories evoke a television's era with generic classic who ideas to make a story stronger, Antillia the Lost just has the generic ideas in them and stops there.
 It's the basic outline of a story without the charm.
 Look at The Mind Runners, or Cobwebs.
 The story is missing the integral joy and charm which Margaret and Leela surely should be able to supply.
 I would say this, but Margaret is severely shafted in this story.
 It may not be, but it certainly feels like this was originally a Fourth Doctor Adventure with only Leela before Margaret was added.
 This would be frustrating but fine if Leela was at her best, or if there was any character growth for our central team.
 While there's a bit of character at the start, the story peaks at two minutes in.
 Once the plot begins, the realization that the story is full of nothing takes hold.
 Our main characters remain frustratingly static and unchanged by what has taken place.